tomita-ychr/simple-selenium-checker/README.md

 ### placeholder

 With `placeholder` you can replace the elements in the scenario.
+Use this when you want to change the behavior by switching the setting file.

 ```js
 import {placeholder} from 'simple-selenium-checker'